Terrastories/terrastories/documentation/SETUP.md

     Navigate back to the `.env` file you created and replace where it says `pk.set-your-key-here` (after `DEFAULT_MAPBOX_TOKEN=`) with your mapbox access token.

-    *Note: if you are developing for offline (e.g. using TileServer-GL to serve tiles, you will not need to provide a Mapbox access token.*
+    *Note: if you are developing for offline (e.g. using Maplibre-GL to render a self-hosted map, you will not need to provide a Mapbox access token.*

 ## Build the application using our script (option 1)